SolutiaConsulting/cdf-media/README.md

 [![version][npm-image]][npm-url]
 [![downloads][downloads-image]][downloads-url]

 > CDF-NG-MEDIA is an Angular module containing UI components for displaying different forms of media (images and/or video).
 This module simplifies the displaying of media assets.
-CDF-NG-MEDIA is a UI module existing in [Content Delivery Framework's][jwplayer-url] eco-system.
+CDF-NG-MEDIA is a UI module existing in [Content Delivery Framework's][cdf-url] eco-system.

 > Happy Coding!